-Relevant risks to the environment (moderate or higher) due to failures of the dike are related to small-scale slope failures of fill materials (surface sloughing) during placement, release of grout during grouting operations, and failure of the turbidity control system.
+Moderate or higher risks to the environment due to failures of the dike are related to small-scale slope failures of fill materials (surface sloughing) during placement, release of grout during grouting operations, and failure of the turbidity control system.
 Consequences of such accidents and malfunctions during construction of the dike are the release of sediments or other substances (grout, fuel, oil) into Lac du Sauvage.

-Small-scale slope failures of fill materials due to improper placement during construction or surface sloughing due to saturation of fills, weaker than anticipated foundation soils, or over-steepened slopes during excavation, are considered possible.
+Small-scale slope failures of fill materials could occur due to improper placement during construction or surface sloughing due to saturation of fills, weaker than anticipated foundation soils, or over-steepened slopes during excavation.
 Such failure could result in equipment falling into Lac du Sauvage, potential spills, and generation of turbidity.
 Rates of fill placement will be controlled and QA/QC will be conducted during placement of fills to reduce the likelihood for slope instability during construction, and investigation of the foundation soils prior to construction will be carried out.
 If failure occurs, the design has considered the implementation of primary and secondary turbidity curtains, which are intended to limit migration of sediments into a larger portion of the environment.
 Small-scale slope instabilities may impact the primary turbidity curtains but are less likely to affect the secondary curtains.
 In addition, any spills in the water will be managed following the procedures outlined in the Emergency Response and Spill Contingency Plans.
-Therefore, such a failure mode would result in moderate impacts to the environment at the most.
+Therefore, such a failure mode would result in moderate impacts to the environment (consequence severity 2) at the most; and the likelihood of this hazard scenario was estimated at less than 50% probability or unlikely to occur over the life of the Project (likelihood C).

-Release of grout is considered possible.
+Release of grout could occur due to operational errors in batching plants or during grouting operations, or migration of grout through existing geological features.
 Grouting operations will be controlled and monitored, and early identification of grout losses may be possible through measurements of grout volumes and injection pressures.
 Visual inspection during summer construction may also allow the identification of grout being released into Lac du Sauvage.
-As such, any losses of grout through geological features or due to operational errors are expected to be of short duration and relatively low quantity and, therefore, result in low consequences to the environment.
+As such, any losses of grout through geological features or due to operational errors are expected to be of short duration and relatively low.
+The failure mode would result in low impacts to the environment (consequence severity 1) and the likelihood of this hazard scenario was estimated as likely to occur over the life of the Project (likelihood B).

-Failure of turbidity curtains due to wind, currents, and wave actions is considered possible.
+Failure of turbidity curtains due to wind, currents, and wave actions could occur due to high wind, wave action, or slow rates of rockfill placement during winter.
 As such, redundancies have been included in the design by considering placement of primary and secondary curtains during construction.
 During the summer of 2017 and 2018, the upstream rockfill platform will provide some protection from wind and currents and provide an anchoring point for the primary curtain.
 The primary turbidity curtains have been designed as small cells to limit the potential for a large release of sediments in case of rupture of any given primary curtain.
-Any sediment released from rupture of the primary curtains will be contained by the secondary curtains, providing these are still intact, thereby reducing the area impacted by the release of sediments from the dike area, resulting in low to moderate consequences to the environment (a moderate consequence was considered as a conservative estimate).
+Any sediment released from rupture of the primary curtains will be contained by the secondary curtains, providing these are still intact, thereby reducing the area impacted by the release of sediments from the dike area, resulting in low to moderate consequences to the environment (consequence severity 2 was considered in the risk assessment as a conservative estimate).
+The likelihood of this hazard scenario was estimated at less than 50% probability or unlikely to occur over the life of the Project (likelihood C).